-([count] of 7500 maximum characters used) Students are identified as at risk of failure based upon teacher feedback, standardized test scores, a study skills rubric, attendance records and progress towards graduation based upon grades attained.
-Academic and functional performance compared to typical peers is also criteria for special education eligibility.
-Social-emotional screeners are also used to assess health and well-being compared to typical peers EL screeners are used to determine English proficiency for placement in EL programs.
+Students are identified as at risk of failure based upon teacher feedback, standardized test scores, a study skills rubric, attendance records and progress towards graduation based upon grade: Academic and functional performance compared to typical peers is also criteria for special education eligibility.
+Social-emotional screeners are also used to assess health and well-being compar EL screeners are used to determine English proficiency for placement in EL programs.

-3. Describe the additional education assistance to be provided to individual students needing additional help meeting the challenging State academic and language standards.\ [3] For your convenience, the FY19 Title I District Plan approved response is provided below.
-It may be copied and modified to address the Consolidated District Plan needs
+3. Describe the additional education assistance to be provided to individual students needing additional help meeting the challenging State academic and langua This includes a description of any additional educational assistance designed to assist English learners and immigrant students to access academic content ar language proficiency, as applicable.
+[3]

-DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan
+For your convenience, the prior year Consolidated District Plan approved response is provided below.
+It may be copied and modified to address the Consolidated District Plan n DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.